Crown-Commercial-Service/digitalmarketplace-scripts/README.md

   Email suppliers who have at least one successful lot entry on the given framework.
 Should be run once per framework, at the beginning of the standstill period when results from CCS are delivered to suppliers.

+* `notify-suppliers-of-new-questions-answers.py`

+  **Runs every morning on Jenkins.** If a buyer has posted a new question/answer on a brief in the last 24 hours, send an email to any suppliers who have started an application, completed an application or asked a question about the opportunity.
+If a supplier is interested in more than one brief that has had a question or answer posted, then these are grouped into a single email.

 * `scan-g-cloud-services-for-bad-words.py`

   Checks all free-text fields in G-Cloud services for "bad words" and generates a CSV report of any bad words found.